samsja/dion/README.md

 ## Compressed Data-Parallel Gradient Sync

-Dion is capable of *skipping the usual full-gradient all-reduce* by only synchronizing low-rank *P* and *Q* factors (the PowerSGD trick---see [Vogels et al., 2019](https://arxiv.org/abs/1905.13727)).
+Dion is capable of *skipping the usual full-gradient all-reduce* by only synchronizing low-rank matrices instead.
 Depending on the rank fraction used, we can greatly compress the amount of communication needed while producing the exact same end result (up to numerical precision).
+This technique originates from PowerSGD---see [Vogels et al., 2019](https://arxiv.org/abs/1905.13727) for more details.

 This feature is applicable across any replicated data-parallel axis for DDP and hybrid-sharded HSDP.
 It can be enabled or disabled using the `replicate_mesh_grad_sync` option.